Mockbul Hossain

 Mockbul Hossain (c.
-1950 – 24 May 2020) was a Bangladeshi businessman and Bangladesh Awami League politician who served as a Jatiya Sangsad member representing the Dhaka-9 constituency.
+1950 – 24 May 2020) was a Bangladeshi Businessman and Politician.
+He served as a Member of Parliament representing the Dhaka-9 constituency.
+He was also Advisory Council Member of Bangladesh Awami League.

 Early life and education

 Hossain was born c.
 1950 in Bikrampur.
 He earned his MA and LLB degrees from the University of Dhaka.

 Career

-Hossain was a member of Advisory Council of Bangladesh Awami League.
+Mockbul Hossain was a Member of Advisory Council of Bangladesh Awami League.
 He was elected to parliament from Dhaka-9 as a Bangladesh Awami League candidate in June 1996.